alfanhui/evexerxes-discord-bot/README.md

     npm install
     ```

-4. Create .env file at root:
+4. Create .env file at root directory and fill out the details:

     `./.env`: